Colonial India: Portuguese

 Francisco de Almeida was appointed Viceroy of India in 1505.
 During his reign, the Portuguese dominated Kochi and established a few fortresses on the Malabar Coast.
-The Portuguese suffered setbacks from attacks by Zamorin forces in South Malabar; especially from naval attacks under the leadership of Kozhikode admirals known as Kunjali Marakkars, which compelled them to seek a treaty.
+The Portuguese suffered setbacks from attacks by Zamorin forces in South Malabar; especially from naval attacks under the leadership of Calicut admirals known as Kunjali Marakkars, which compelled them to seek a treaty.
 The Kunjali Marakkars were credited with organizing the first naval defence of the Indian coast.
 Tuhfat Ul Mujahideen written by Zainuddin Makhdoom II (born around 1532) of Ponnani in 16th-century CE is the first-ever known book fully based on the history of Kerala, written by a Keralite.
 It is written in Arabic and contains pieces of information about the resistance put up by the navy of Kunjali Marakkar alongside the Zamorin of Calicut from 1498 to 1583 against Portuguese attempts to colonise Malabar coast.
 In 1571, the Portuguese were defeated by the Zamorin forces in the battle at Chaliyam Fort.

 Though Portugal's presence in India initially started in 1498, their colonial rule lasted from 1505 until 1961.
 The Portuguese Empire established the first European trading centre at Quilon (Kollam) in 1502.
 It is believed that the colonial era in India started with the establishment of this Portuguese trading centre at Quilon.
 In 1505, King Manuel I of Portugal appointed Dom Francisco de Almeida as the first Portuguese viceroy in India, followed in 1509 by Dom Afonso de Albuquerque.
 In 1510, Albuquerque conquered the city of Goa, which had been controlled by Muslims.
 He inaugurated the policy of marrying Portuguese men with native women who had converted to Catholicism, the consequence of which was a great miscegenation in Goa and other Portuguese territories in Asia.
-Another feature of the Portuguese presence in India was their promotion of Catholicism by sponsoring missionaries from various orders, such as the Jesuit missionary Saint Francis Xavier, who is revered among the Catholics of India.
+The first revolt against the Portuguese was the Conspiracy of the Pintos in 1787.

+For decades after, the Conspiracy was used as a stick to defame and denigrate Goan missionaries and priests in British India by their opponents, the Vicars Apostolic of the Propaganda party, Goans being of the Padroado party.
+The incident was used to represent the Goans to the British government and to the Christians in British India as untrustworthy, rebellious and willing to compromise with their own enemies (Tipu Sultan).
+This became Goa's black legend.